 outreaches, but try to take heart (for now) that their frantic attempts

-to get your attention, can actually bandage/soothe your feelings
+to get your attention, can ameliorate your feelings of unworthiness

 come here, go away stuff doesn't end, just because you're not together.